walkerthepal/uploader/README.md

 # Front End

-- Remove the loading percentage while uploading, use a different loading signal
+## Upload Page
+- Rename the upload process bar to state to "Getting things ready: " for that section of loading.
+Then
-- Add warning dialog box if you click the button for the Select Platforms section of the upload page if that platform has not been logged into yet.
+- Add warning dialog box if:
+	- you click the button for the Select Platforms section of the upload page if that platform has not been logged into yet.
+	- Select youtube in the Select Platforms section without adding a Title
+***